 - Select the Layer you want to export

-- Select the correct File Type
+- Choose the desired File Type

 - If customizable, select the export options